vezzolter/DSA/Algorithms/Recursion/Recursion.md

 3. **Trust the encapsulation** — assume the functionality of all recursive calls is correct.
 This attempt to trace the sequence of calls, may spend unnecessary time, which actually, can be an indication of a good use of recursion, since the computer is being allowed to work out the complicated details.
 4. **No duplicating** — the recursion should avoid duplicating work by solving the same instance of a problem in distinct recursive calls, because it could lead to inefficiencies and unnecessary computations.

-It's noteworthy that recursion is possible to achieve in two different ways: either within the body of a single recursive function, known as **Direct Recursion**, or distributed across at least two functions, referred to as **Indirect Recursion**.
-The former is commonly preferred for its contribution to code readability, while the latter is beneficial when several related tasks or subproblems require to be divided and conquered.

 # &#128218; Call Stack
-Another vital consideration when discussing recursion is the role of the Call Stack in it.
 <p align="center"><img src="./img/callStack.png"/></p>

 **Call Stack** — is a region of memory, that stores information about the active function calls in a program by forming a stack (pile) of frames for each caller, i.e. tracks the order of calls.
 It operates based on the principles of a fundamental abstract data structure known as a Stack _(a link to the repository's dedicated section will be added in the near future)_, meaning items that entered the last are the first to be removed or simply Last In First Out (LIFO).